 The path continues and you are at the other end of the timed light display.
 It was fun to see it from the other side.
-Our boys tried to count the lights, but they had a hard time keeping track.
+Then you walk past the carousel all light up before heading to a junction.
+At the junction, you can head up the path to continue with Luminaria, or you can take a quick side break to walk through Light of the World (which we highly recommend).

 The Light of the World statues are the next stop.
 This area has life size statues of the Savior, Jesus Christ.
 There are soft Christmas lights throughout the area, and you can feel the reverence as everyone quietly walks through the statues.
 This is a great spot to contemplate the real meaning of Christmas.
 We talked with our boys about the different stories that the statues represent.

 After the secret tunnel, you come to one last gathering area.
 There are more food booths, and games.
 They have fire pits here, as well, for roasting s’mores, and a few for warming your cold fingers and toes.
+In 2023, this was where the reindeer were hanging out, too.
 Watch for places to take fun photos along the walk through Luminaria.

 As you make your way back to the front, there are a few more fun light displays.
 There is a large tunnel with lights that change and move to the music.
 There is a disco ball where the waterfall usually is, and some cool lanterns as you make your way back to the start.
+You’ll also walk through the red and white candy area.
 Every year Luminaria adds more and changes the light display, so that when you visit again it feels like a new experience.

 Our final stop was back at the top of the timed lights.
 It’s fun that you can start and stop here.
 We stood and watched for twenty minutes and never heard a song repeat!
 This area is definitely a highlight.